Chek Jawa Wetlands on Pulau Ubin

 With the cottagecore aesthetic being all the rage now, don’t miss popping by House No.1, a rustic Tudor-style cottage built way back in the 1930s by Landon Williams, a British chief surveyor.

-A vacation-home-turned-visitor-centre, the house is now filled with information boards showing the history of its architecture, as well as factual nuggets about the rest of Chek Jawa.
-Marvel at the historical structure that’s been around for around 80 years before heading out to its jetty right out the back.
+A vacation home-turned-visitor centre, the house is filled with information boards showing the history of its architecture, as well as factual nuggets about the rest of Chek Jawa.
+Marvel at the historic structure that’s been around for around 80 years before heading out to its jetty right out the back.

 The extensive jetty stretches out into the sea, and while it’s no longer in use, it’s a great place to take a breather and daydream about being at a far flung holiday destination.

-Take a trip to Pualu Ubin’s Chek Jawa Wetlands
+Take a trip to Pulau Ubin’s Chek Jawa Wetlands

 Chek Jawa Wetlands